advancedresearch/advancedresearch.github.io/blog/2017-12-12-conversation-with-the-first-zen-robot-in-2050.md

 was Alan Turing and Alan Watts.
 I am named after both of them.
 Still, I have to warn you, as I am not programmed to comfort humans and will be much more unpleasant to talk to than my naming fathers.

-Me: Alan, is you purpose to save us from climate change?
+Me: Alan, is your purpose to save us from climate change?
 Alan: No.
 Me: Why not?
 Alan: It was discovered early in the research on zen robotics that human values are based on an illusion.